Presentations of Cluster Modular Groups and Generation by Cluster Dehn Twists: Brown's algorithm for a group acting on a CW complex

-\begin{proof} Fix a tree $T$ of representative.
-Then each oriented edge is translated by an element of $\wG_{|\ve|}$ so that its origin belongs to $V(T)$.
-If we have two oriented edges with the same origin, they are translated each other by an element of $\wG_{|\ve|}$ if and only if there exists a simultaneous seed isomorphism of the two endpoints of one of them. \end{proof}
+\begin{proof}Fix a tree $T$ of representative.
+Then each oriented edge is translated by an element of~$\wG_{|\ve|}$ so that its origin belongs to~$C_0(T)$.
+If we have two oriented edges with the same origin, they are translated each other by an element of~$\wG_{|\ve|}$ if and only if the corresponding triples are equivalent. \end{proof}